Integrated circuit co-inventor Jack Kilby is born

 8th November 1923

 The first integrated circuit consisted of a sliver of germanium with five components linked by wires.
-It was Robert Noyce at Fairchild Semiconductor, however, who made Kilby's invention practical—both men are thus credited with the invention of the IC.
+It was Robert Noyce at Fairchild Semiconductor, however, who made Kilby's invention practical.
+Both men are therefore credited with the invention of the integrated circuit.

 Related Items in the Collection: